Fenugreek

 Fenugreek capsules work fast, so lucky moms will probably see an increase in milk production in as little as 24 to 72 hours.
 Others may have to wait about 2 weeks — and sometimes fenugreek just isn't the answer.

-Can fenugreek raise blood pressure?
+Can fenugreek raise cardiovascular health?

 Is Fenugreek Safe?